QUIC10GC-IP Core Datasheet

 The IP supports the discontinuous transfers.
 When QUICTxArReady equals 0, the IP holds the current valid values of the address transaction.
 Similarly, the data transaction can be paused by de-asserting QUICTxrValid to 0.
 Additionally, QUICTxrReady is always asserted to 1, indicating that the IP is ready to receive the data it requested.

-As specified by the QUIC protocol, the server can send data to StreamID1 and StreamID2 of the client without restrictions.
-However, the user must first send data through StreamID0 before the server can transmit any data through StreamID0.
-Additionally, StreamID2 is a unidirectional stream, reserved for a send-only stream and is not used as a receive buffer.
+As specified by the QUIC protocol, the server can send data to server-initiated streams (StreamID[1:0] == 01 and 11) without restriction.
+However, for client-initiated streams (StreamID[1:0] == 00 and 10), the client must first transmit data before the server is allowed to respond on those streams.
+Additionally, StreamID[1:0] == 10 is a unidirectional stream, reserved for a send-only stream and is not used as a receive buffer.

-Figure 16: Receive memory structure
+Figure 21: Receive memory structure

 The circular buffer concept is also applied to the User Rx interface.
 In this direction, however, the IP will write data to the receive buffer, and according to the protocol, it is possible that the data might not be in order.
-As depicted in Figure 17a, 5 bytes are available and confirmed by WrPtr and RdPtr from address 1 5.
+As depicted in Figure 22a, 5 bytes are available and confirmed by WrPtr and RdPtr from address 1 5.
 Other spaces in the memory can be filled with valid data but cannot yet be confirmed by WrPtr because it is not continuous.
 This case can also be seen in our QUIC10GC-IP environment and therefore, the users should threat the receive buffer as a read-only buffer.

 As soon as the missing data is retransmitted to the IP, the new position of WrPtr will be recalculated and presented to the users.
-In Figure 17b, for example, if data at address 6, 7, and 10 are received, the IP will fill the data and then update WrPtr to the point where it is highest and continuous, which is address 11.
+In Figure 22b, for example, if data at address 6, 7, and 10 are received, the IP will fill the data and then update WrPtr to the point where it is highest and continuous, which is address 11.

-Figure 17: Example of the circular buffer concept in the receive buffer
+Figure 22: Example of the circular buffer concept in the receive buffer

-Figure 18: Example of QUIC10GC-IP write data to receive memory
+Figure 23: Example of QUIC10GC-IP write data to receive memory

 To transfer data to memory, similar to the User Tx data interface, an AXI4 write controller is included in the User Rx data interface.
 The following constraints are applied: